Learning to Evict from Key-Value Cache

-The results, presented in \Cref{fig:lm_eval_harness:accuracy,fig:lm_eval_harness:rouge}, demonstrate that \gls{kvs} consistently achieves competitive performance.
-Across the diverse benchmarks, both \gls{kvs}$^R$ and \gls{kvs}$^S$ rank at or near the top, outperforming most heuristic baselines and closely tracking the accuracy of the uncompressed model, demonstrating minimal degradation at different cache size reduction.
-While both agents generalize effectively, some specialization emerges: \gls{kvs}$^S$ (trained on conversational data) shows an advantage on the natural question answering task \emph{BoolQ} and the summarization task \emph{GovReport}, whereas \gls{kvs}$^R$ (trained on synthetic reasoning sequences) performs best on the expert-knowledge benchmark \emph{MMLU} as shown in \Cref{fig:lm_eval_harness:accuracy_extra} in \Cref{A:additional_results}.
-In contrast to the baselines, whose relative ranking is inconsistent across benchmarks, these results highlight that the adaptive policy learned by \emph{\gls{kvs} generalizes far beyond their training domain and context lengths}.
-This success preserves the model core capabilities, confirming that \gls{kvs} is not a specialized tool with significant trade-offs, but a robust technique that can be enabled by default to provide memory savings while minimizing degradation to the model general utility.
+The results, presented in \Cref{fig:downstream_short,fig:longbench_retrieval}, demonstrate that \gls{kvs} consistently achieves competitive performance.
+Across the diverse benchmarks, both \gls{kvs}$^R$ and \gls{kvs}$^S$ rank at or near the top, outperforming heuristic baselines, with gentle degradation as the cache budget shrinks.
+A clean specialization pattern emerges, aligned with each agent's training distribution: \gls{kvs}$^S$ (trained on conversational OASST2 dialogues) holds the advantage on \emph{BoolQ} (a reading-comprehension yes/no QA task) and on the \emph{GovReport} summarization task, while \gls{kvs}$^R$ (trained on RULER) holds the advantage on \emph{LongBench passage retrieval} in both English and Chinese, a transfer made non-trivial by the fact that LongBench is a separate benchmark sourced from real long-context documents, yet \gls{kvs}$^R$'s policy carries over because the relevant token-utility structure transfers.
+This specialization is a feature, not a limitation: it shows that practitioners can train \gls{kvs} on representative data for their target workload and obtain a policy tailored to it, while still inheriting the broad robustness visible across all benchmarks.
+This success preserves the model's core capabilities, confirming that \gls{kvs} is not a specialized tool with significant trade-offs, but a robust technique that can be enabled by default to provide memory savings while minimizing degradation to the model's general utility.